hailhan/canonical_ABM_implementations/SOP_key/README.md

 ## Suggestions for implementation in MACSS 40550

 Students can build this model from scratch, based on pgs.
 14-15 of the Miller & Page article already assigned in the syllabus.
-The challenge for this model is figuring out which model reporters to utilize, and how to incorporate them into the model datacollector.
+The challenge for this model is figuring out which model reporters to utilize, and how to incorporate them into the datacollector/batch runner.
 This would be a great opportunity for students to get comfortable with batch runs.
 Students should try to figure out how to measure IE, SIM, and NI through their batch runs.
+Defining and calculating equilibrium, in particular, will pose an implementation challenge to students.
+Example calculations for these values can be found in [model.py](SOP_key/model.py), as well as in [results.ipynb](SOP_key/results.ipynb).

 ## How to Run